-Consult an expert.
 For many, developing the plan is the hard part.
-There are travel consultants who specialize in helping families create intergenerational travel memories.
+There are travel consultants that specialize in helping families create intergenerational travel memories.
 They’ll serve up options ranging from cruises in the Galapagos Islands to train trips through the American West.
 However you choose to share time with your grandchildren, you’ll create treasured memories to deposit in your family’s history bank.